 - Pay attention to weather warnings: be extra cautious when overnight temperatures have reached below freezing, and look for road signs that identify icy conditions.'

 - Be watchful where black ice gathers — on bridges, overpasses, and in shaded areas.

-- Look for the reflection of tail-lights ahead of you in the road surface: if you can see the reflection clearly, you may be looking at the reflection in ice and not just water.
+- Look for the reflection of tail lights ahead of you on the road surface: if you can see the reflection clearly, you may be looking at the reflection in ice and not just water.

-Following these few tips when traveling in the winter months on your bike in West Virginia will ensure that you and your bike both stay safe on the journey.
+Following these few tips when traveling in the winter months on your bike in West Virginia will ensure that you and your motorcycle both stay safe on the journey.